Lucky Numbers

-Lucky Numbers is a 2000 black comedy film directed by Nora Ephron.
 The screenplay by Adam Resnick was inspired by the 1980 Pennsylvania Lottery scandal.
 It is the only film Ephron directed without also writing the screenplay.
-It is considered to be one of the biggest bombs of all time.
+The film received negative reviews and was a box-office bomb.

 Plot

 Russ Richards, the weatherman for a Harrisburg, Pennsylvania, television station, is revered as a local celebrity by his viewers, and fame affords him such perks as a reserved parking spot and his own booth at Denny's, where an omelet bears his name.
 His eternally optimistic demeanor conceals the fact his snowmobile dealership is on the verge of bankruptcy due to an unusually warm winter.

 His friend Gig, a shady strip club owner, suggests an insurance scam will free Russ of his financial problems, but when the scheme fails to pay off, Russ finds himself even deeper in debt and the target of a hitman named Dale.
 Gig then proposes Russ rig the Pennsylvania Lottery with the help of his amoral girlfriend Crystal Latroy, a ditzy model who pulls and announces the winning numbers on television, and her oddball cousin Walter, who will pose as the owner of the lucky ticket.

 Their plan works, but before the $6.4 million jackpot can be claimed, everything begins to unravel.
 First, Walter gets greedy, refuses to hand the winning ticket over to his cousin and Crystal's physical confrontation triggers Walter's ultimately fatal asthma attack.
 Sleazy station manager Dick Simmons, who also is sleeping with Crystal, tries to blackmail her and Russ when he discovers what they have done, and others who have uncovered what appears to be the worst kept secret in town demand their share as well.

 Mayhem and murder ensue, prompting lazy detectives Lakewood and Chambers to initiate an investigation they hope will not be too taxing.
 Russ decides to sell the ticket to Dick for $100,000 to get clear of the debt he owes to Dale.
 Crystal is irate, and she immediately seduces Dick to get back into her share of the winnings.
 Dale breaks into Dick's house and tries to rob the ticket from him, but the police arrive, and Lakewood ends up killing him.

 On his way home, Lakewood comes across Russ who has jackknifed and overturned an 18-wheeler as he tries to unload his snowmobile inventory on another dealer.
 Fearing Lakewood has come to arrest him, Russ flees with his $100,000 on a snowmobile but crashes into a tree.
 At the hospital, Lakewood gives him a ticket for operating the snowmobile without a license and explains what happened to Dick and Dale.
 Russ goes to Dick's hospital room and steals the lottery ticket back.
-He gives it to Wendy (the waitress from Denny's) and moves to Florida where he becomes a successful host of a gameshow called "Lucky Numbers".
+He gives it to Wendy (the waitress from Denny's) and moves to Florida where he becomes a successful host of a gameshow called "Lucky Numbers."